golang/vulndb/format.md

-The main section of the TOML contains high level information about the vulnerability
+The main section of the YAML contains high level information about the vulnerability

+TODO(golang/vulndb#9): update to YAML format.
 ```
 package = "github.com/example/module"
 ```